 The easy button for account-based prospecting

 UserGems is an AI outbound platform that automates your entire account-based prospecting workflow.
-You get an AI agent that handles the heavy lifting while you focus on having conversations and closing deals.
-No more burning hours on spreadsheets and manual research.
+Our AI agent handles research, data enrichment, and message drafting.
+Your reps focus on conversations and closing deals.

 Here's how we make account-based prospecting easier:

-• Never miss a buying signal again: Our AI continuously scans your target accounts for champion job changes, new executive hires, funding announcements, and dozens of other buying signals.
-No more hoping you'll catch important changes on LinkedIn.
+Track buying signals automatically: Our AI continuously scans your target accounts for champion job changes, new executive hires, funding announcements, and dozens of other buying signals.
+UserGems monitors changes automatically so you can act on signals within hours, not days.

-• From signal to sales queue in seconds: The moment we spot a key signal, UserGems creates the contact in your CRM, enriches it with all the details your reps need, and drops a ready-to-go task in their queue.
-Zero manual data work.
+Automatic signal-to-CRM workflow: The moment we spot a key signal, UserGems creates the contact in your CRM, enriches it with all the details your reps need, and drops a ready-to-go task in their queue.
+No manual data entry required.

-• Get the perfect first draft every time: Gem-E, our AI agent, writes personalized emails that combine the specific signal with your CRM data and value proposition.
-Your reps get messages that sound like they came from your best researcher.
+AI-generated first drafts based on signal context: Gem-E, our AI agent, writes personalized emails that combine the specific signal with your CRM data and value proposition.
+Messages include the specific signal, relevant CRM data, and your value proposition—ready to personalize and send.

 SeekOut discovered first-hand just how powerful this strategic approach can be.
 They had thousands of recruiter users who had changed jobs, but no way to track and reach out to them systematically.